chef/supermarket/README.md

 IF YOU ARE AN INTERNAL CHEF STAFFER - there are some special things we need to do to set you up with oc-id.
 Consult the internal wiki on setting up your Supermarket dev environment (or ask a friendly team member!).

-NOTE: Authentication currently requires a live chef server running oc-id.
-We are working on a solution which would allow a developer to run the authentication locally, stay tuned.
+NOTE: Authentication currently requires a live Chef Infra Server running oc-id.
+We are working on a solution that would allow a developer to run the authentication locally.
+Stay tuned.

 Create a new application and register it on oc-id (I called my application "Application:Supermarket Development").
 Set the callback url to http://localhost:3000/auth/chef_oauth2/callback or whatever localhost domain you use.